opickakbar/plagiarism-checker-using-LCS-algorithm/README.md

-# Comparator App Using LCS ALgorithm
+# Plagiarism Checker Between 2 Files Using LCS ALgorithm
 This is aan app to compare between two files to calculate their similarity using the Longest Common Subsequence Algorithm.
 Written in C++